Azasakhe/Netflix/FAQ-(Errors).md

 If the problem persists, reinstall Widevine CDM (not applicable on Android):<br/>
 Open add-on settings (by context menu on the add-on icon), then go to `Expert` page and choose `InputStream Helper settings`, a new window will be opened, then choose `(Re)install Widevine CDM`.

+If on Android the problem persists again, you may be using a device that is not fully certified by Google and Netflix, there are no solutions.

 ### Request failed validation during key exchange

 This generally happens on Android devices, most of the time it can be one of these cases: